nalinraut/CarND-Unscented-Kalman-Filter/README.md

 ## Results

-The success metrics for this project are the RMSE values for 2 datasets.
+The success metrics for this project are the RMSE values.

 The values shoule be below:
 - `0.11` for `P x` and `P y`.